krzko/proto2yaml/README.md

    0.0.2

 COMMANDS:
-   json     The outputs are formatted as a JSON yaml     The outputs are formatted as a YAML help, h  Shows a list of commands or help for one command
+   json     The outputs are formatted as JSON yaml     The outputs are formatted as YAML help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: